Bob Doran

 daughter's honour: marriage."
 Mrs. Mooney wants someone to

-take her daughter off her hands, and Mr. Doran, who appears to
+take her daughter off her hands, and Mr. Doran, who has some

-have some money set aside, seems a good catch.
-The narrative
+money set aside, seems like a good catch.
+The narrative notes,

 Doran seems more sensitive to social opinion than some of the